harsha-simhadri/big-ann-benchmarks/neurips23/latitude/_latitude-m4-metal-medium.md

 ## Results

+The calculated rankings are shown at the top.

 Notes:
 * Evaluations were run in late August 2024
 * In the table, each track algorithm links to the build and run commmand used (and errors if any).